 With each lost staff member, historical records and institutional knowledge around progress made with their campuses and partner sites is lost, with many programs starting from scratch to rebuild their programs when new coordinators are hired.
 Further exacerbating this crisis in EIE program turnover is staff turnover at campus partner institutions.
 For example, there may be 2-3 different Title IX coordinators throughout just one academic year.
 All this turnover in staffing disrupts campus partnerships requiring new relationships between EIE programs and campuses to be fostered, underscored by building familiarity of vastly changing campus climates.
-All of which exists in New York State's climate of off-campus support structures such as Sexual Assault Forensic Examiners (SAFE) programs experiencing similar rates of turnover and lack of resources.
+All of this exists at a time when off-campus support structures across New York State, such as Sexual Assault Forensic Examiner (SAFE) programs, are experiencing similar high turnover and lack of resources.